RobinLinus/coins-legacy/notes/succinct-fullnode.md

 #### Extending Blocks on Request
 We might be able to reduce the network overhead further by extending blocks interactively.
 New UTXOs are more likely to get spent.
 Thus, the longer a node listens the fewer block extensions it requires.
 The more blocks it knows, the more proofs it can generate by itself.
 We can extend our protocol such that a node requests "blocks with extensions since chain height X" where X is a constant communicated at the beginning of a peer session.

+### Efficient Blockchain Queries
+We can modify our scheme for efficient queries `address -> balance`.
+An output path requires naively 6 bytes, so the set of unspent output paths has `70 * 10^6 * 6 bytes ~ 420 MB`.
+Assuming we have that set from a trusted source (see below for better solutions).
+Assuming further, the set is ordered lexicographically by the Bitcoin address of the corresponding output.
+Then we can perform a binary search to find all outputs of an address.
+In an UTXO set size of `N` this requires `log(N)` steps.
+For every step we have to query the corresponding inclusion proof for the output path to check its address.
+This assumes, someone provides the proofs.

+We can optimize the scheme above.
+A second query, at a later block, can reuse the knowledge retrieved from the first query.
+The output path's index won't change much.
+Furthermore, we are mostly interested in the question if we received new bitcoins.
+In regards to our database that means the output path next to our previous query result must have changed.
+Only if that entry changed a receiving transaction could have occurred.

+#### Efficient Set of Output Paths
+A set size of 420 MB is cumbersome.
+Again, Merkle FTW!
+We chunk it into pieces of, i.e, 5 MB and build another Merkle set.
+Sorted by time.
+That exploits the fact that old outputs are much less likely to get spent.
+The "left part" of the Merkle tree rarely changes at all.
+Probably you don't need to know it ever.
+This scheme enables efficient set commitments.
+Assuming hashing speeds of [1GB/sec on a single core](https://github.com/minio/blake2b-simd#introduction), this is neglectable effort.
+We can easily commitment to the full set within every block.

+Note that chunks sorted by time reduce the entropy within a chunk drastically.
+Every chunk has a chain height where it starts and ends, and for every output path in the chunk that reduces the `block_index` to values in that range.
+Furthermore, our encoding of 6 bytes per output path is highly inefficient.
+Almost no transaction has 3000 outputs and if it has, then it can not have 3000 transactions.
+This compresses well.
+I'd assume an efficiently updatable data structure with a compression factor of 2 is realistic.
+That would reduce the total set size down to 210 MB with chunks of size 2.5 MB.
+Most of the chunks are never needed.
+A query for very old addresses could be seen as "very expensive" because it requires lookups in many chunks.